AIGAdc/dcdesignweek.org/index.markdown

   caption: Feel Like Bustin’ Loose
   body: 'DC’s been mixing, remixing, and adding a funkier beat since Chuck Brown kept
     his fans on the dance floors for hours in the 60s and 70s.
-In the 80s, the city even re-used its snowmobiles for mobile stages to provide free go-go concerts all summer!
+In the 80s, the city used its showmobiles to provide up to four free go-go concerts a day all summer!

 '
   video: "/uploads/hero-gogo.mp4"